What’s margin investing?

 What are the risks of margin investing?

-With margin investing, the returns on any securities bought on margin directly affect your brokerage account value, whether they’re positive or negative.
+With margin investing, the returns on any securities bought on margin directly affect your investing account value, whether they’re positive or negative.
 If the security loses value, the losses will be deducted from your account value—not the funds you borrowed—so it’s possible for margin to amplify your losses.

 Margin investing is risky and it’s not appropriate for everyone.
 Before considering margin investing, you should fully understand the risks involved: